Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against MINISO, Co-Dx, Ampio, and Sinovac and Encourages Investors to Contact the Firm

 NEW YORK, Oct.
-05, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of MINISO Group Holding Limited (NYSE: MNSO), Co-Diagnostics, Inc. (NASDAQ: CODX), Ampio Pharmaceuticals, Inc. (NYSEAmerican: AMPE), and Sinovac Biotech Ltd (NASDAQ: SVA).
+11, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of MINISO Group Holding Limited (NYSE: MNSO), Co-Diagnostics, Inc. (NASDAQ: CODX), Ampio Pharmaceuticals, Inc. (Other OTC: AMPE), and Sinovac Biotech Ltd (NASDAQ: SVA).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 MINISO Group Holding Limited (NYSE: MNSO)